chauchau2203/Amazon-Analysis--Dashboard/README.md

 The project follows a structured, end-to-end data analytics workflow to derive actionable insights from Amazon India’s clothing sales data across Customer Sales, B2B Sales, and Inventory Level datasets.

 ### 1. Data Collection and Preparation
    Raw datasets were imported and consolidated using Python (pandas).
-Data cleaning included handling missing values, correcting erroneous entries, standardizing formats (e.g., dates, categories), and removing duplicates to ensure data quality and consistency.
+Data cleaning included handling missing values, correcting erroneous entries, converting currencies, standardizing formats (e.g., dates, categories), and removing duplicates to ensure data quality and consistency.

 ### 2. Exploratory Data Analysis (EDA)
    Comprehensive EDA was performed to uncover sales patterns, customer behavior, and inventory distribution.
 Key statistical summaries and visualizations were generated to identify seasonality, regional performance, and product preferences.

 ### 3. Revenue Forecasting
-   Time series forecasting model ARIMA was developed using historical sales data to predict future revenue trends.
+   Time series forecasting model ARIMA (autoregressive integrated moving average) was developed using historical sales data to predict future revenue trends.
 Techniques included moving averages and seasonality adjustments, enabling better inventory and sales planning aligned with demand cycles.

 ### 4. Dashboard Development
    Cleaned data and key metrics were imported into Power BI to build an interactive dashboard.
 Dynamic slicers and DAX measures were implemented to allow stakeholders to explore sales by time, region, product category, and customer segment.